llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/44_localization_demo.md

 Where `AUTOBOT_NUMBER` is just 01 to XX and `AUTOBOT_NAME` is the hostname of the Autobot (usually it is `autobotXX`).

+Warning: The processing of apriltags is very heavy.
+Putting more than 4 processors on a computer is very risky.
+What you can do is use other computers that are on the same network.
+Launch exactly the same command and be sure to leave the IP of the designated master computer.

 ### Localization

 Once the online processing is started (or even before), run: